wessberg/cjstoesm/README.md

 As you can see, this transformer will attempt to produce code that generates as granular imports and exports as possible.

-It includs Import Assertions too!
+It includes Import Assertions too!
 And out of the box, these are added where relevant and necessary:

 **Input**